 For 6 "you"'s and a videographer: I really can't say enough great things about Rachel Woods of Rachel Woods Productions -- she's a videographer, choreographer, and all around amazing artist.
 For a series that she created titled "Le Hallway", she uses the long hallway in her home to film different pieces, all confined to the same space: modern dance, improv, even a short film with a slip-and-slide.
 She asked me to be part of her series as a designer and the results were something we're both really proud of.

 By Me: I created six distinctly different rooms out of the same, narrow hallway, all specifically designed for a different person in the manner I would do for a client but shot with a stop-motion camera to catch the process.
 While each are slightly a caricature of a much larger room and a much more nuanced person, what we created with depth of space, concept, and light was something really special.
-Check out a few photos and a teaser video for one of the rooms, for our Alamo-chic client Stacy M. The full video will be released via Rachel's website late September '14.
-We present: "Le Hallway: For You, By Me".
+We present: "Hallway Homes".

 For the love of doing it yourself: For me, it's impossible to be involved in design and not be attracted to professional DIY projects.
 By repurposing what you have and giving something old a breath of new life OR by creating something new and unexpected that is the perfect fit for your needs without compromising on style, form, or function, doing it yourself allows you to make what's in your mind really come to life.
 I mean, 3D printers are all the rage for a reason, right?

 By Me: My DIY work includes refinished or custom built furniture, unique wall art, and handmade lighting pieces.
 If you can dream it, and you're willing to give me a chance, I'm always willing to give it a try.